jancodes/dotfiles/README.md

 > Tools used: Zsh or Fish shell, Tmux, Neovim (Javascript/Typescript), and IntelliJ IDEA .ideavimrc (VIM settings for Java)

+> Currently configs does not work with Warp

 ### Setup (Last updated 02/10/2023)

 <em>one day this will be script once I change jobs enough</em>